REVEALER: Reinforcement-Guided Visual Reasoning for Element-Level Text-Image Alignment Evaluation: Methodology

 Subsequently, for each element $e_i$, GPT-4o is conditioned on the input tuple $(\mathcal{I}, \mathcal{P}, e_i, b_i)$ to generate a natural language explanation $r_i$ and a predicted alignment label $\hat{a}_i$.
 If the associated bounding box set $b_i$ is an empty list (\texttt{[]}), the model is explicitly prompted to perform reasoning based on the global visual context of the image $\mathcal{I}$.
 Otherwise, the reasoning focuses on the specific localized regions.
-To ensure the high quality of the generated reasoning rationales $r_i$, we employ a two-stage quality assurance strategy to strictly filter out low-quality samples.
-First, in the \textit{self-correction stage}, if the predicted label $\hat{a}_i$ is inconsistent with the ground-truth label $a_i$, we re-prompt the model to generate a revised explanation and prediction.
-Data points that fail to reach consistency after three attempts are discarded, and for the retained samples, we adopt the human-annotated label $a_i$ from EvalMuse-40K as the final ground truth.
-Second, in the \textit{logical verification stage}, we employ Gemini 2.5 Pro to further guarantee logical coherence by verifying the consistency between the generated $r_i$ and the label $a_i$.
-Specifically, the model assesses whether $r_i$ logically supports $a_i$, and any data points exhibiting logical inconsistencies are strictly filtered out.
+To ensure the high quality of the generated reasoning rationales $r_i$, we employ a two-stage quality assurance strategy to strictly filter out low-quality samples (see Appendix~\ref{app:quality_assurance} for details).
 By following the above procedures, we finally curate a dataset comprising 25K high-quality samples, each annotated with a three-stage visual reasoning trajectory, denoted as $\mathcal{D}_\text{VisualReason}$.